-BICSI now services the needs of all professionals who work in the information technology systems (ITS) industry.
+BICSI now services the needs of all professionals who work in the information and communications technology (ICT) industry.
 That is, all of those who are involved with communications and all associated infrastructure.

-BICSI is a professional association supporting the information technology systems (ITS) industry.
-ITS covers the spectrum of voice, data, electronic safety & security, project management and audio & video technologies.
+BICSI is a professional association supporting the information and communications technology (ICT) industry.
+ICT covers the spectrum of voice, data, electronic safety & security, project management and audio & video technologies.
 It encompasses the design, project management and installation of pathways, spaces, optical fiber- and copper-based distribution systems, wireless-based systems and infrastructure that supports the transportation of information and associated signaling between and among communications and information gathering devices.

-BICSI provides information, education and knowledge assessment for individuals and companies in the ITS industry.
-We serve more than 23,000 ITS professionals, including designers, installers and technicians.
+BICSI provides information, education and knowledge assessment for individuals and companies in the ICT industry.
+We serve more than 23,000 ICT professionals, including designers, installers and technicians.
 These individuals provide the fundamental infrastructure for telecommunications, audio/video, life safety and automation systems.
-Through courses, conferences, publications and professional registration programs, BICSI staff and volunteers assist ITS professionals in delivering critical products and services, and offer opportunities for continual improvement and enhanced professional stature.
+Through courses, conferences, publications and professional registration programs, BICSI staff and volunteers assist ICT professionals in delivering critical products and services, and offer opportunities for continual improvement and enhanced professional stature.

 Headquartered in Tampa, Florida, USA, BICSI membership spans nearly 100 countries.